majestik666/Beagle_GPIO/README.md

 Beagle_GPIO
 ===========

-GPIO Library for the Beagle Bone
+C++ Library for the controlling the GPIOs of the Beagle Bone

+Francois Sugny